 Proceeds of the charge imposed by this Ordinance may only be used to fund District water supply activities, including capital acquisition and operational costs for Aquifer Storage and Recovery (ASR) and Groundwater Replenishment (GWR) purposes, as well as studies related to project(s) necessary to ensure sufficient water is available for present beneficial water use in the main CAW system.
-In addition to direct costs of the projects, proceeds of this annual water supply charge may also be expended to ensure sufficient water is available for present beneficial use or uses, including water supply management, water demand management, water augmentation program expenses such as planning for, acquiring and/or reserving augmented water supply capacity, including engineering, hydrologic, legal, geologic, financial, and property acquisition, and for reserves to meet the cash-flow needs of the District and to otherwise provide for the cost to provide services for which the charge is imposed.
+In addition to direct costs of the projects, proceeds of this annual water supply charge may also be expended to ensure sufficient water is available for present beneficient water is available for present beneficient water is available for present beneficient water supply charge may also be including water supply management, water demand management, water augmentation program expenses such as planning for, acquiring and/or reserving augmented water supply capacity, including engineering, hydrologic, legal, geologic, financial, and property acquisition, and for reserves to meet the cash-flow needs of the District and to otherwise provide for the cost to provide services for which the charge is imposed.